Cognitive Behavioural Hypnotherapy

 What is Hypnosis and Hypnotherapy?

-Hypnotherapy is a combination of traditional hypnosis with suggestions, imagery and other cognitive, behavioural (CBT), mindfulness, acceptance and NLP techniques to help the client in achieving their goals.
-It is a solutions based approach helping the clients to develop a growth mindset.
+Hypnotherapy is a combination of traditional hypnosis with suggestions, imagery and other cognitive, behavioural (CBT), mindfulness, acceptance and NLP techniques backed up by neuroscience research.
+It is a solutions based approach helping clients to develop a growth mindset and reach their goals.

 |Hypnotherapy aids to treat||Hypnotherapy aids to improve|